A must not miss event!

 The Gadigal Room, Tattersalls Club, 198 Pitt Street, Sydney

 includes 2 course lunch with cash bar

-NSW Rotary has a great line up of inspiration speakers to share their journey as you discover more about our 2019 inspirational winners.
+NSW Rotary has a great line up of inspiring speakers to share their journey as you discover more about our 2019 inspirational winners.

 - Louisa Hope – Survivor of Sydney's Lindt Siege will share - Thoughts and coping skills for what could have been a devastating future life.

 These awards recognise service above self to the community across NSW from women to older women covering all sectors.
 Directed at the non-Rotary community, it is about service above self, commitment, dedication, perseverance and proactivity in improving the lives of others across NSW.

 * Your ticket purchase and proceeds from this event will support an Australian Rotary Health Scholarship for a young female GP by assisting with expenses during her 12 month placement in a Rural GP practice.
 Rotary does not retain monies for administration costs.
 Tickets are non-refundable.